sameerkhoja/appify/README.md

 # Appify
 Turn any website into a native app in seconds!
+For use with npm and cordova.

 ##Demo with iPad
 ![Demo](Demo.gif)